-All registered osteopaths (except students, those with non-practising registration and in some circumstances osteopaths with limited registration) must undertake CPD.
+All registered osteopaths (except those with non-practising registration and in some circumstances osteopaths with limited registration) must undertake CPD.
+These guidelines do not apply to students.
 It is important that you maintain and enhance your professional work as an osteopath, whether or not you are in full-time practice.